 Premium Fibre Internet Service

 Skyway Fibre Internet is a Premium Access Service ideal for companies requiring guaranteed download and upload speeds, the best technical solution and highest level of customer support.
-With speeds up to 10 GigE, Skyway Fibre delivers the necessary bandwidth and guaranteed service required by companies moving to the Cloud.
+With speeds up to GigE and 10 Gbit, Skyway Fibre delivers the necessary bandwidth and guaranteed service required by companies moving to the Cloud.

 Perfect for corporate and enterprise customers:

 - symmetrical high performance service with lowest latency, jitter and packet loss

 - offering Telus, Zayo, Shaw and Bell for less than their retail rates

 - serving area the combined size of Telus, Shaw, Bell and Zayo serving areas

 - receive the “best” provider or combination of providers on one Skyway invoice